DykiSA/altv-addon-map/README.md

 # altV: Addon Map

-Enable custom map for altV server.
+Enable custom map and minimap with postal code for altV server.

-This is a port of the FiveM resource that has been fixed https://forum.cfx.re/t/free-release-postal-code-map-minimap-fixed/4882127
+This is a port of the FiveM resource: https://forum.cfx.re/t/free-release-postal-code-map-minimap-fixed/4882127

 ## Requirements